gerocaffera/promtior/doc/writeup.md

 ## Diagram

-See `diagram.png` for a visual representation of the system flow and components.
+See `diagram.png` for a visual representation of the system flow.